RichBurman/Project_4/README.md

 Bootstrap - The framework for the website.

-Font Awesome - For the icongraphy on the website.

 Google Dev Tools - To troubleshoot and test features, solve issues with responsiveness and styling.

 [Am I Responsive](http://ami.responsivedesign.is/) To show the website on a range of devices.

+### Libraries & Programs Used

+Font Awesome - For the icongraphy on the website.

+Django Allauth

+Django_crispy_forms

+gunicorn

+dj_database_url

+psycopg2

+Pip - for install python packages

 ### Accessibility

 - I have been mindful during the coding to ensure that the website is as accessible friendly as possible.
 I hav eachieved this by:
 - Using semantic HTML.
 - Using descriptive alt attributes on images on the site.
 - Ensuring that there is a sufficient colour contrast throughout the site.
 - Ensuring menus are accessible by marking the current page as active for screen readers.

 ## Deployment & Local Development